camelCaseSensitive/Coordinate-Graphing-Picture-Worksheet-Generator/README.md

 # Coordinate-Graphing-Picture-Worksheet-Generator
+This is a free browser tool for making plot the points to make an image worksheets.
 Drag and drop an image to trace a simple line drawing over it, edit the points, export worksheet as PDF!

 ### [Try It Out](https://camelcasesensitive.github.io/Coordinate-Graphing-Picture-Worksheet-Generator/)